pluots/sql-udf/README.md

 # UDF: MariaDB/MySQL User Defined Functions in Rust

-This crate aims to make it extremely simple to implement UDFs for SQL, in a way that is as safe as possible.
+This crate aims to make it extremely simple to implement UDFs for SQL, in a minimally error-prone fashion.

 ## UDF Theory